joeloskarsson/SplitNotes/README.md

 **Change Settings**
 1. Right-Click in SplitNotes and select "Settings"
 2. The settings menu will show up.
-Here you can set things like font, font size, text and background color and the server port.
+Here you can set things like font, font size, text and background color, split separator and the server port.

 ## Features